x-cellent/kubernetes-cluster-demo/README.md

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.1/deploy/static/provider/cloud/deploy.yaml
 ```
-Aftwerwards, we have to find our LoadBalancer url to point our ingress controller to, for which we will deploy a sample application:
+Afterwards, we have to find our LoadBalancer url to point our ingress controller to, for which we will deploy a sample application:
 ```
 export LB_URL=$(kubectl get services -n ingress-nginx -o jsonpath="{.items[0].status.loadBalancer.ingress[*].hostname}")
 envsubst < nginxlb.yaml | kubectl apply -f -